Gays fear new law will drive them out of Kyrgyzstan

 Mihra Rittmann, a Central Asia researcher for New York-based Human Rights Watch (HRW), called the law “discriminating, homophobic and repressive”.

-“If it is adopted, this could have negative consequences for the marginalized LGBT community in Kyrgyzstan,” she said.
+“If it is adopted, this could have negative consequences for the marginalised LGBT community in Kyrgyzstan,” she said.

 In a report based on interviews with 40 gay and bisexual men in Kyrgyzstan, HRW listed allegations of police violence which it said stemmed from “pervasive homophobia” in the country.